evolutionlandorg/docs/advanced/evolution-land-dao/governance.md

 ## Governor Portal

-Please visit [https://gov.evolution.land](https://gov.evolution.land) \(online soon\) to participate in the governance process.
+Please visit [https://gov.evolution.land](https://gov.evolution.land) to participate in the governance process.
 You can stake/un-stake your KTON, view your accumulated Voting Power via possessing Lands, Apostles, and staked KTONs.
 More importantly, you will view or initiate proposals and use your power to express your opinions.